[ Freelance Traveller Home Page | Search Freelance Traveller | Site Index ]

 Desperate at his enslavement at first, Gvoudzon eventually found that the life of a corsair agreed with him.
 Over the next twelve years, he rose steadily in position, attaining the powerful and well-respected rank of Force Leader.

-About 9 years ago, internal power struggles threatened to tear the Kforuzeng organization apart.
-The history of the Kforuzeng had always been bloody, but the band's newest leader directed its resources toward particularly gruesome operations.
-A minority faction of the Kforuzeng feared the band's actions would attract increased opposition from Kforuz enemies, heralding the organization's demise.
+About nine years ago, internal power struggles threatened to tear the Kforuzeng organization apart.
+The history of the Kforuzeng had always been bloody, but the band’s newest leader directed its resources toward particularly gruesome operations.
+A minority faction of the Kforuzeng feared the band’s actions would attract increased opposition from Kforuz enemies, heralding their demise.

 Compromise was not reached.
 Rather than destroy the Kforuzeng from within, the minority faction broke off from the mother group, forming another corsair organization, the Aegzaeng.